manjaro-sway/manjaro-sway/README.md

 ## caveats

 - nvidia proprietary drivers are not supported by sway
-- nvidia open source drivers (noveau) are [known to cause problems](https://github.com/Manjaro-Sway/manjaro-sway/issues/140)
+- nvidia open source drivers (noveau) are [known to cause problems](https://github.com/Manjaro-Sway/manjaro-sway/issues/140), refer to the [arch wiki for pointers](https://wiki.archlinux.org/title/Sway#Sway_v1.6_shows_garbage_or_blank_screen_when_using_nouveau)
-- vmware player is [known to cause problems similar to nouveau](https://github.com/Manjaro-Sway/manjaro-sway/issues/139) - you could use gnome boxes or virtualbox instead
+- vmware player is [known to cause problems similar to nouveau](https://github.com/Manjaro-Sway/manjaro-sway/issues/139) - you could use gnome boxes or virtualbox instead - refer to the [arch wiki for pointers](https://wiki.archlinux.org/title/Sway#Virtualization)

 ## questions?